-What is a virtual power plant?
+What is a VPP?

 The objective of a VPP is to help stabilise the grid, prevent blackouts, and lower overall electricity costs.
 This is achieved by distributing the power generated by the individual batteries and is generally done during peak times of the day where a lot of electricity is needed at once.
 An example of a peak time is after work when the majority of people are in their houses using electricity to cook and clean.

-How do virtual power plants work for homeowners?
+How do VPPS work for homeowners?

 Why should I join a virtual power plant?